turingschool/career-development-curriculum-site/module_one/week_5_storytelling_linkedin_workshop.md

 This workshop takes place during Week 5 Homeroom.

 1. Revisit your norms as a group to understand how you'll approach feedback with each other in this space (5 mins)
-2. Review your profile and update it to both ensure you have all the minimum requirements and add any additional content to strengthen your profile (20 mins)
-3. In the second half of the workshop, you'll share your profiles with each other for feedback and updates
+2. Status check (5 mins)
+   * Storytelling:
+      * Have you...

-1. Assess where each person is in completing your LinkedIn:
+   * Assess where each person is in completing your LinkedIn:
       * If you haven't started, you should focus on....
       * If you have already gotten the minimum requirements completed,
+3. Storytelling practice (15 mins)
+4. Review your profile and update it to both ensure you have all the minimum requirements and add any additional content to strengthen your profile (15 mins)
+5. Provide feedback for each other on your LinkedIn
+   * What is working well

 ### Next Steps